 2. Get Out There and Ask Questions

 How do your people like to communicate?
 No two people are alike and not everyone prefers to send and receive information in the same way.
 Do your employees prefer to communicate on their smartphones?
 (I think we can guess the answer to that already.
-But older workers might still prefer more traditional methods like the telephone.)
+But older workers might still prefer more traditional methods like email.)
 Via surveys or newsletters?
 Face-to-face?

-Once you know your employees’ preferred channels, you’ll be able to find the ones that best fit your stories.
+Once you know your employees’ preferred channels, you’ll be able to find the ones that best fit your content.
 Do your best to come up with unusual ways to improve internal communication; for example, by giving executives, experts, or local influencers a chance to share their unique points of view.
 And let all of your people in on the fun.
 Everyone has a story to tell.

 What’s the #1 thing you can do to improve internal communication in your organization starting right now?